 Even just recognizing decision fatigue can be beneficial.
 It can push you to postpone demanding decisions for a time when you’re in a better position to make them, allowing you to make better choices about important topics.
 Don’t hesitate to respond with an “I’ll think about it and get back to you”!

-If you notice that you’re tired, have had insufficient time to think about the decision at hand, or find yourself at the end of a long list of decisions, then it’s a great time to recognize that you’re prone to decision fatigue.
+If you notice that you’re tired, have had insufficient time to think about the decision at hand, or find yourself at the end of a long list of decisions, then it’s a great time to recognize that you’re prone to showing decision fatigue symptoms.

-Taking preventive measures to avoid decision fatigue can improve your professional performance and personal well-being.
+Learning how to reduce decision fatigue and taking preventive measures to avoid it can improve your professional performance and personal well-being.

 Did you find this article useful?
 Give it a clap!